rcmetcalf/rcmetcalf.github.io/_posts/2015-09-15-module-2-report.md

 <br>

 <strong><a name="section1">About this page</a></strong><br>
+<a name="section1.1">a.
+How it works</a><br>
-a.
-The index above is linked to subject titles.
+* The index above is linked to subject titles.
 For example, "I. About this page" in the index links to the "About this page" title directly above. (try it)<br>

 <strong><a name="section2">Task 1</a></strong><br>
 <a name="section2.1">a.
 Tasks I perform as a student:</a><br>